DLNinja/Neural-Networks-From-Scratch/README.md

 And now we have the hard part, the neural network class itself, named ```NeuralNetworkModel```

 First things first, the initialization of the model.
 We take as parameters the size of the input layer and the output layer.
 The input size is added to a sizes list where it will store the size of each layer, than we have a layers list where we'll store the layers as we add them, and than the weights and biases lists where we'll store all the weights and biases from each layer, in order.
 I could've kept them within the Dense class but this way they are more accessible.
+I also added a layer full of zeros, that's just so I know that layer 0 is the input layer, and this layer will be replaced with an actual layer in the feedforward process.

 ```python
 def __init__(self, inputSize, outputSize):